GCW48/cs386-a1/Deliverables/deliverable1.md

 Danny believes video games feel more manufactured in the recent years, Enjoys indepth character designs that fit into the world.
 If the Limited time segment is too hard makes him apathetic towards the proccess, if it's only slightly a challenge it makes him more motivated.
 He likes tight controls in video games.
 He likes to be socialy isolated.
 Tim trials in video games are fun.
 He doesn't like it steals because it requires fast and slow gameplay.
 Also hates long dialogue with no skip feature.

 quotes:
-"It’s stressful and sometimes frustrating, but it can also be motivating when used well."
+"It’s (time constraints) stressful and sometimes frustrating, but it can also be motivating when used well."

 Assessment: Nice to Have

 ### Maya:
 who:
-Sibling - Brienne
+Maya's Sibling - Brienne

 when:
 2-2-2025